Trump’s NYC rally was a morally disgusting glimpse of the MAGA future

 Nervous Republicans weren’t laughing.
 Florida Senator Rick Scott, whose once-secure reelection bid is now flailing, distanced himself from the remarks.
 Trump spokesperson Danielle Alvarez said in a statement, “This joke does not reflect the views of President Trump or the campaign.”

-But everything all these speakers said reflects the MAGA movement of which Trump is a part: the vulgarity, the extreme nationalism, the mockery of anyone who isn’t white, the tolerance of ‘just joking’ antisemitism like Hinchcliffe’s cheap shot.
+But everything all these speakers said reflects the MAGA movement of which Trump is the leader: the vulgarity, the extreme nationalism, the mockery of anyone who isn’t white, the tolerance of “just joking” antisemitism like Hinchcliffe’s cheap shot.
 Indeed, it embodied the movement perfectly.

 In recent weeks, there’s been some debate as to whether all this constitutes “fascism” or not.
-Some of Trump’s closest advisors, retired Gen. John Kelly and retired Gen. Mark Milley, have said that it does.
-Some of Harris’ campaign strategists say not to mention it.
+Some of Trump’s closest advisers, retired Gen. John Kelly and retired Gen. Mark Milley, have said that it does.
+Harris herself did the same last week.

 — Rachel Fishman Feddersen, Publisher and CEO